taraw28/ling567-22wi-bcj/labs/lab8/README.md

     - went from 14 to 6 trees
     - 3 different possessive strategies; not sure how to fix
     - also sentence being created from "your name" is wrong.
 Should be using a possessive strategy?? maybe possession is just broken??
+    - adding PRON - made it so it doesn't parse (this is probably good since they were all bad trees)
+    - issues getting "nyi-nga joo" = "your-name you" (or "you your-name") to parse
+    - issue is "nyi-nga" is NP so can't go through HEAD-SPEC but D can't go through HEAD-SUBJ
 - need to fix underspecified MOD values